 Autoimmune disease is incredibly common, particularly in women.
 It occurs when the immune system mistakenly attacks components of your own body – such as your organs or tissues.
-The most common autoimmune diseases are Hashimoto’s thyroiditis, psoriasis, iritis, arthritis, lupus, inflammatory bowel disease and Graves’ disease.
+The most common autoimmune diseases are Hashimoto’s thyroiditis, psoriasis, celiac disease, iritis, arthritis, lupus, inflammatory bowel disease and Graves’ disease.

 What causes a person to develop an autoimmune condition?
 The short answer is several things.
 Firstly, you cannot develop an autoimmune disease unless you have specific genes.
 The tendency to develop an autoimmune disease runs in families.
 You won’t necessarily develop the same autoimmune disease that someone in your family has; you just inherit an increased chance of developing one of them.

 Just having the genes isn’t enough though.
 You need to be exposed to one or more environmental factors that trigger off the disease.
 Environmental triggers include things like an infection, specific foods that your body can’t tolerate, emotional stress, exposure to chemicals or toxic metals; pregnancy, a nutrient deficiency and others.
 The third critical component is a leaky gut (also known as increased intestinal permeability).

 So, you need the genes for autoimmunity, you need to have a leaky gut and then you need an environmental trigger to start off the disease process.